garden-io/eden/README.md

 It's expected you have React installed.
 Typescript is optional but strongly recommended.

-Note that Eden relies on global CSS as little as possible but it still needs a minimal set of CSS to set up font loading etc so `<GlobalStyles />` component has to be present on app template.
+Note that Eden relies on global CSS as little as possible but it still needs a minimal set of CSS to set up font loading etc so `<GlobalStyles />` component has to be present on the app template.

 To use Eden components, use the following code.